- 8-Minute Article

 Learn how hybrid life insurance with long-term care can help protect your family while providing long-term care coverage, should you need it.

-• Should I consider purchasing long-term care combined with life insurance?
+- Should I consider purchasing life insurance with long-term care coverage?

-Mike and Anne Cooperman1 have one child: their daughter, Catherine.
-Several years ago, when their financial professional asked the New Hampshire couple, who were in their 50s at the time, how they planned to pay for long-term care if they someday needed it, the conversation focused on their daughter, not on dollars.
+Mike and Anne1 have one child: their daughter, Catherine.
+Several years ago, when their financial professional asked the New Hampshire couple, who was in their 50s at the time, how they planned to pay for long-term care if they someday needed it, the conversation focused on their daughter, not on dollars.

 The couple visualized Catherine taking care of them, and that sparked an urgency to act.
 They purchased a traditional long-term care insurance policy: You pay premiums for life, and if you need long-term care, you can claim benefits.
 “There was no question about it,” he says.

-The U.S. Department of Health & Human Services estimates that more than half of Americans age 65 or older will need long-term care services at some point.2 But many people don’t like the traditional insurance solution because they can’t get past the “use-it-or-lose-it” feature of those policies, according to Kim Garcia,3 a certified public accountant and principal with a wealth management firm in Greensboro, NC.
+The U.S. Department of Health & Human Services estimates that more than half of Americans ages 65 and older will need long-term care services at some point.2 But many people don’t like the traditional insurance solution because they can’t get past the “use-it-or-lose-it” feature of those policies, according to Kim Garcia,3 a certified public accountant and principal with a wealth management firm in Greensboro, NC.

 With traditional long-term care insurance, you pay premiums for life, and if you need long-term care, you can claim benefits.
 If you don’t need care, you don’t receive any benefits.